mohamedahmadianzade/coinHavenSubmission/activity-logger/activity-logger-standAlone/README.md

 in getting log data from our client

+## Redis Streams
+There are two redis stream for logging

+1- useractivity for log user activity

+2- exception for log exception occured in projects

+## Database Collection
+There are two collcetion in mongo

+1- activity : has all user activity records got by activity logger via redis stream ( streamname=useractivity)

+2- exception : has all exception records got by activity logger via redis stream ( streamname=exception)

 ## Scalability and performance
 For scalability, consumer group feature of redis stream should be implemented in our project so we can have many consumers related to a consumer group in one or some miroservices. in this pattern, all logs are recieved by consumer group and it will distribute them  between all its consumers for processing. there is no limitition in consumers count so we have great exprience and performance by running multiple instance of this project in on or some machines for processing log informations.